 When you’re working with anyone on a project, it’s important to explain what you hope to achieve and what you want the end deliverable to look like.
-This is especially true if your company works with a marketing partner.
+This is especially true if you work with a marketing partner.

 Just like anything else, when you take time to set up something right, it has the highest chance of success.
-An input document and creative brief are often used to clarify what you want them to create.
+An input document and creative brief are often used to clarify what you want created.
 A comprehensive document sets the stage for what you will receive in return.

 A strong input doc is rooted in three basic principles: